 The Entner-Doudoroff pathway is a metabolic route used by some bacteria to break down glucose into pyruvate and glyceraldehyde-3-phosphate.
 It serves as an alternative to the more common glycolysis pathway and is involved in glucose catabolism, not synthesis.

 Glucose catabolism refers to the breakdown of glucose molecules to release energy, while glucose synthesis involves creating glucose from smaller molecules.
-The Entner-Doudoroff pathway is involved in catabolism, meaning it breaks down glucose rather than synthesizing it.
+The Entner-Doudoroff pathway is involved in catabolism, meaning it degrades glucose rather than synthesizing it.

 Certain metabolic pathways and their products can be used as biochemical markers to identify specific bacteria.
-For example, the presence of the Entner-Doudoroff pathway products can help detect Pseudomonas species, which utilize this pathway distinctively compared to other microbes.
+For example, the presence of the Entner-Doudoroff pathway and its products can help detect bacteria like Pseudomonas, which utilize this pathway uniquely compared to other microbes.